 The conversations I was having felt stale.
 I was too distracted and preoccupied with the stresses of my own life to be present in conversations.
 This resulted in frustration because not only was I failing to give my friend the proper attention and care they deserved, but I was also being misunderstood.

 Confession; I often dread half-hearted conversation.
 I dread talking about the weather, and how busy busy busy we are…It’s not that I don’t care about these things, and I know small talk is often necessary, but I also know there are times where you come to work, school, and church hurting, really hurting, and you don’t have a safe place to just be or a safe person to confide in.

 If you don’t see me as that, have I failed you?
 It makes me wonder if, as a friend and minister, I am truly making myself accessible to the people in my life.
 It’s not that I did not have opportunities to do so.
 Sometimes I just didn’t want to.

 I’m too tired.
 I don’t feel like it.
 I’d rather watch Netflix…The list goes on.

-Most of the time I am tired, I don’t feel like it, and I would rather vegg.
+Most of the time I am tired, I don’t feel like it, and I would rather veg.
 Yet despite being drained at times, I still long for more.
-I’d often schedule, then re-schedule, and sometimes cancel on friends because of work-life-school overload and feel bad about it afterwards.
+I’d often schedule, then re-schedule, and sometimes cancel on friends because of work-life-school overload and feel bad about it afterward.
 Though I was physically spent, my soul was thirsty to connect with others and spend quality time with them.

 Yet, I found that over time friends stopped asking to hangout.
 It turns out, people take notice when you continually cancel and reschedule.
 I realized that I have to forego comfort if I want to build these relationships and have these connections.
 I started to ask myself, “What relationships am I investing in?
 Am I faithful to my plans?”